 Ensuring people actually learn

 Content overload is a reality of our times.
 In these difficult times we are given endless opportunities to learn and develop.
 But what separates organisations and individuals that learn effectively from those that don’t?
-To answer this and other questions, we interviewed Nick Shackleton-Jones, author of How People Learn, and HR Director at Deloitte UK.
-You can listen to the podcast here [40 min listen].
+To answer this and other questions, we interviewed Nick Shackleton-Jones, author of How People Learn, and HR Director at Deloitte UK – listen to the podcast here [40 min listen].

 5 key leadership skills to consider